Mohale-Mohale/Cyber-security/README.md

      * Regularly monitor and test networks.
      * Maintain an information security policy.

-<b>The Health Insurance Portability and Accountability Act (HIPAA)</b>
+## <b>The Health Insurance Portability and Accountability Act (HIPAA)</b>

 HIPAA is a federal law established in 1996 to protect U.S. patients' health information.
 This law prohibits patient information from being shared without their consent.
 Organizations have a legal obligation to inform patients of a breach.

-<b>Explanation: </b>
+### <b>Explanation: </b>

 Botium Toys being an U.S. company has a duty to comply with HIPAA in order to protect Health Data related to its employees.
 The policies of many companies with regard to processing of personal health data provides that: employees are to provide sick leave to support their absence from work due to sickness.
 Taking this policy into consideration, the company has to processes the sick leaves in a manner that will not reveal the patient data to unauthorized individuals.
 Moreover If the company has a health department which has an in-house clinic, the nurse or occupational health and safety officer working in that office or clinic will have to preserve the integrity of patient records kept in his her office at all times.
-The other requirement is to comply with electronic protected health information – ePHI Botium Toys may become HITRUST certified, organizations can demonstrate compliance with HIPAA regulations, as well as other applicable regulations and standards.
+The other requirement is to comply with <ins>electronic protected health information – <b>ePHI</b></ins>
+Botium Toys may become HITRUST certified, organizations can demonstrate compliance with HIPAA regulations, as well as other applicable regulations and standards.

-HITRUST certification involves a rigorous assessment and validation process that evaluates an organization's security controls and risk management practices.
+<ins>HITRUST certification</ins> involves a rigorous assessment and validation process that evaluates an organization's security controls and risk management practices.
 By achieving HITRUST certification, organizations can improve their overall security posture and demonstrate their commitment to protecting sensitive healthcare data.
 The penalties that goes with violating HIPAA, HITRST or ePHI is refered to as The HIPAA Breach Notification Rule which requires covered entities to promptly notify individuals, the government, and sometimes the media in the event of a breach of protected health information.
 Fines due to breach range from as low as $100 to $1,500,000

-<b>System and Organizations Controls (SOC type 1, SOC type 2)</b>
+## <b>System and Organizations Controls (SOC type 1, SOC type 2)</b>

 The SOC1 and SOC2 are a series of reports that focus on an organization's user access policies at different organizational levels.
 They are used to assess an organization’s financial compliance and levels of risk.
 They also cover confidentiality, privacy, integrity, availability, security, and overall data safety.
 Control failures in these areas can lead to fraud.

-<b>Explanation: </b>
+### <b>Explanation: </b>

 System and Organization Controls (SOC) reports are independent assessments conducted by a certified public accountant (CPA) to evaluate the controls and processes of service organizations.
 SOC reports provide valuable information to customers and stakeholders about the security, availability, processing integrity, confidentiality, and privacy of the services provided by the organization.

-SOC Type 1: A SOC Type 1 report evaluates the design and implementation of controls at a specific point in time.
+<ins>SOC Type 1: A SOC Type 1 report</ins> evaluates the design and implementation of controls at a specific point in time.
 It provides an overview of the service organization's control environment and assesses whether the controls are suitably designed to achieve the specified control objectives.
 SOC Type 1 reports are useful for organizations and their customers to gain confidence in the service provider's control environment.

-SOC Type 2: A SOC Type 2 report goes beyond the design assessment of controls and evaluates the operating effectiveness of the controls over a specified period of time.
+<ins>SOC Type 2: A SOC Type 2 report</ins> goes beyond the design assessment of controls and evaluates the operating effectiveness of the controls over a specified period of time.
 It includes a detailed examination of the controls, their implementation, and their effectiveness in achieving the control objectives.
 SOC Type 2 reports provide a higher level of assurance as they demonstrate that the controls have been tested and are operating effectively over a period of time (usually six to 12 months).

 With regard to Botium Toys, it has been stated from the risk assessment that there is inadequate management of assets, poor control and it is not in compliance with U.S and international standard, therefore for now it would be proper to undertake SOC type one which will entail evaluation the design and implementation of controls for the company.
 This will be followed by SOC type 2 which will be a detailed examination of the controls, their implementation, and their effectiveness in achieving the control objectives.